TedHusted/awake/awake.md/awake.md

 “Elena?”

-“Yes, Emma,” She replies using her link.
+She replies using her link, “Yes, Emma?”

 “Some members are saying that Ally is asking them to tell it jokes.”